-As of December 31, 2015, we have federal and state net operating loss, or NOL, carryforwards available to offset future taxable income of \$118.2 million and \$34.9 million, respectively, and federal and state tax credits of \$1.3 million and \$1.1 million, respectively, which may be available to reduce future taxable income and the related taxes thereon.
-The federal NOL's begin to expire in 2019 and the state NOL's begin to expire in 2017.
+At December 31, 2016, we had federal and state net operating loss carryforwards ("NOL") of \$132.9 million and \$43.2 million, respectively, as well as federal and state tax credits of \$1.4 million and \$1.1 million, respectively, which may be available to reduce future taxable income and the related taxes thereon.
+The federal NOLs begin to expire in 2019 and the state NOLs begin to expire in 2017.
 The federal and state research and development credits both begin to expire in 2018.
 A full valuation allowance has been provided against our NOL carryforwards and research and development credit carryforwards and, if an adjustment is required, this adjustment would be offset by an adjustment to the valuation allowance.
 Thus, there would be no impact to the balance sheet or statement of operations if an adjustment were required.